kyphan38/web/assets/docs/technical/os - ongoing/1-processes/6-inter-process-communication.md

   - Read handle and write handle
   - A pipe is a half-duplex (one-way) communication
   - Data written in one file descriptor can be read through another
-- Regular pipes: both fds are in same process (how it is useful?)
+- Regular pipes: Both fds are in same process (how it is useful?)
   - Parent and child share fds after fork
   - Parent uses one end to write and child uses the other end to read
-- Named pipes: two endpoints of a pipe can be in different processes
+- Named pipes: Two endpoints of a pipe can be in different processes
 - Pipe data is buffered in OS buffers between write and read

 ## Message Queues